CMSO-transducing tree-like graph decompositions: Transducing split and bi-join decompositions

 It is worth mentioning that the Skeleton graph is uniquely defined from $T$, and since $T$ is unique, up to isomorphism, one can conclude that the Skeleton graph is unique, up to isomorphism.
 The Skeleton graph defined in \cite{montgolfierThesis} does not include $\mathsf{r}$-edges, but we need such edges to be able to recover the graphs $G_u$ from the Skeleton graph because $G_u$ without the $\mathsf{r}$-edges is not necessarily connected.
 See \autoref{fig:skeleton-graph} for an example.

 It is routine to show the following.

 \begin{lemC} Let $G$ be a connected graph and let $(H,F_1,F_2)$ be its Skeleton graph.
-Then the following hold: \begin{enumerate} \item two vertices $x$ and $y$ of $G$ are adjacent \ifof there is a path between $x$ and $y$ in $(H,F_1,F_2)$ on which $\mathsf{c}$-edges and $\mathsf{t}$-edges alternate; \item the vertices of $G$ are precisely the vertices of $(H,F_1,F_2)$ that are not incident to any $\mathsf{t}$-edges. \end{enumerate} \end{lemC}
+Then the following hold: \begin{enumerate} \item two vertices $x$ and $y$ of $G$ are adjacent \ifof there is a path between $x$ and $y$ in $(H,F_1,F_2)$ on which $\mathsf{c}$-edges and $\mathsf{t}$-edges alternate; \item the vertices of $G$ correspond precisely to the vertices of $(H,F_1,F_2)$ that are not incident to any $\mathsf{t}$-edges (recall that vertex $v$ corresponds to $\vec{uv}_1$ for the unique neighbour $u$ of $v$ in $T$). \end{enumerate} \end{lemC}

 It is routine to write an \MSO-formula checking that, between two vertices, there is a path that alternate $\mathsf{c}$-edges and $\mathsf{t}$-edges.
-Hence, we can conclude that there is an \MSO-transduction which on input of the $\{\tedge,\cedge,\redge\}$-structures $\mathcal{H}$ modeling the skeleton graph of $G$ outputs the $\{\edge\}$-structure $\mathbb{G}$ modeling $G$.
+Hence, we can conclude that there is an \MSO-transduction which on input of the $\{\tedge,\cedge,\redge\}$-structures $\mathcal{H}$ modelling the skeleton graph of $G$ outputs the $\{\edge\}$-structure $\mathbb{G}$ modelling $G$.

 We are now ready to construct the \CMSO[2]-transduction that computes the Skeleton graph of a graph. \begin{thm} There exists a non-deterministic \CMSO[2]-transduction $\tau$ such that for any connected graph $G$ represented as the $\{\edge\}$-structure $\mathbb{G}$, $\tau(\mathbb{G})$ is non-empty and every output in~$\tau(\mathbb{G})$ is equal to some $\{\tedge,\cedge,\redge\}$-structure $\mathbb{H}$ representing the Skeleton graph of $G$. \end{thm}